rvidal/awesome_sshconfig/README.md

 and the contents of _example.log_ will be on my clipboard, ready to be pasted somewhere, like in a [Gist](https://gist.github.com/).

-This works great, but only on _localhost_, and most of the time I am working on remote servers, so it would be great to have **pbcopy** at my hands on those servers; I usally just select with the mouse some text, but if the text is very big, I have to copy the file to localhost, and use **pbcopy**, or if my user has permissions to access that file, I end up doing:
+This works great, but only on _localhost_, and most of the time I am working on remote servers, so it would be great to have **pbcopy** at my hands on those servers; I usually just select with the mouse some text, but if the text is very big, I have to copy the file to localhost, and use **pbcopy**, or if my user has permissions to access that file, I end up doing:

 ```
 ssh somehost cat /var/log/example.log | pbcopy